MrPilotMan/Burst-Paper-Wallet/README.md

 It will also create 2 png QR codes in the same directory as main.py, one for the passphrase and another for the rs address.

 Finally, a popup with the assembled paper wallet will pop up.
-From here you can either save the image to yur disk, or directly print.
+From here you can either save the image to your disk, or directly print.

 ### To test
 1. Make sure you have python 3.7 installed